Where do you go to keep up with what's going on in Thailand?

-Subscribe to every newspaper and online publications and you will go completely nut.
+Subscribe to every newspaper and online magazine and you will go completely nut.

 But don't read any of them and you'll get in trouble at some point, especially when you're living overseas.

-So for anyone interested to follow daily news about Thailand, here are the best news sources in Thailand according to an expat.
+So for anyone interested in following daily news about Thailand, here are the best news sources in Thailand according to an expat.

 Richard Barrow is a blogger writing about Thailand and covering a large range of topics from tourist destinations in Thailand to visa issues.